 Before you start

-Make sure the rates used in the file also exist in Xero before you import your file.
-If you're importing accounts from MYOB, the MYOB tax rates are mapped to the default rates in Xero.
-If the tax rates on an imported file can't be found in Xero, they'll default to 'No GST (0%)'.
+Make sure you have all the tax rates you want to use set up in Xero before you import.
+If the tax rates on an imported file can't be found in Xero, they'll default to 'Tax Exempt (0%)'.

 Download a file in the Xero chart of accounts file format

 Use one of Xero's downloadable files to make sure your file contains data Xero will accept.